rszyma/killa/README.md

 # killa 🔪

-Killa is an opinionated GUI process monitor written in Rust, targeted for Linux desktops.
+Killa is a GUI process monitor written in Rust, targeted for Linux desktops.
+The primary goals are to be fast, be simple, and keyboard-driven, while being usable with mouse too.
 Works on Wayland and X.

 tech: [Iced][iced] (frontend) + [Bottom][bottom] (backend)